stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 array of dry garments seized from convenient hangers and from a chair too laden to sit upon.
 I was prisoned on all sides by an unnaturally increased dusk which had filtered down at some undefined hour under cover of the storm.
-How long I had been on the reaches of wet grey sand, or what the real time was, I could not tell, though a moment&rsquo;s search produced my watch&mdash;fortunately left behind and thus avoiding the uniform wetness of my clothing.
+How long I had been on the reaches of wet grey sand, or what the real time was, I could not tell, though a moment's search produced my watch--fortunately left behind and thus avoiding the uniform wetness of my clothing.
 I half guessed the hour from the dimly seen hands, which were only slightly less indecipherable than the surrounding figures.
 In another moment my sight penetrated the gloom (greater in the house than beyond the bleared